Curtin University: Perth and regional WA

 Curtin University's main campus is in Bentley, Western Australia, about 6 km south-east of the Perth central business district.
 The campus was developed on a former pine plantation established in the 1930s.
+The campus was masterplanned by public works architect Vin Daviesin the 1960s.
+He arranged the buildings and sports fields in a grid pattern around the existing plantation.

+Construction of Curtin Exchange, the first phase of the $500 million Greater Curtin master plan for the Bentley campus, began in September 2019.
+According to Business News, the project comprised housing for 900 students, a 60-room hotel, 38 apartments and 15 retail units.
+Furthermore, the project included the construction of the School of Design and Built Environment, which was undertaken by the infrastructure group Landlease.

 Curtin has multiple smaller off-site campuses in the Perth metropolitan area.
 The Graduate School of Business building is in the Perth central business district in the renovated former Government Printing Office, and the law school is on Murray Street in the old Public Health Department and Chief Secretary's building, a listed building on the State Register of Heritage Places.
 In 2016, Curtin entered into an agreement with the National Trust of Australia (WA) to use the restored Old Perth Boys' School at 139 St Georges Terrace for community and industry engagement.
+The Curtin Connect project, which included the refurbishment of the university's customer and student services area, was completed in 2017.
+As part of the project, the former basement car park was converted into a two-storey office arrangement.
 In 2018, Curtin renovated the original Perth Technical College building at 137 St Georges Terrace to create meeting rooms and learning spaces for professional development and postgraduate courses.
+Curtin opened a medical campus near St John of God Midland Public and Private Hospitals in November 2019.
+In 2024, approval was granted for the development of B316, a $200 million sciences building at Bentley.
+The building and landscape were designed by Grimshaw Architects in collaboration with GHD Design and Aspect Studios.
+Spanning 22000 sqft across six storeys, the facility includes research buildings, shared support spaces, science learning hubs, a loading area and teaching labs for the WA School of Mines, as well as accommodation for around 1,500 people.
+The project was expected to be completed by mid-2026, but was subsequently delayed until 2027.